Skip to main content

 How long should I let the Daruma dry?

 Let each coat dry before adding the next one, and let the finished Daruma dry completely before handling it much or starting the eye ritual.
-Exact timing depends on paint thickness, humidity, and whether you plan to add varnish.
+Exact timing depends on paint thickness, humidity, and whether you add varnish.

 Do I add the eye before or after painting?